sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/data-modeling-intro/README.md

 * 1-to-Many: This indicates that one entity can own more than one of another entity.
 For example, one building has many rooms, but each room can only be in one building.
 * Many-to-Many: This indicates that entity can own more than one of another entity and vice-versa.
 For example, one building can have more than one administrator, and each administrator can manage more than one building.
-* 1-to-1: This indicates that something is actually the same as something else.
+* 1-to-1: This indicates that one entity is actually the same as another entity.
 For example, an employee may have a manager, who is also an employee.

 There are other relationships in data modeling that are more nuanced, but they're subsets of these three types.

-At its simplest, an ERD uses a box for entities that describes the the attributes or properties of that entity.
+At their simplest, ERDs use a box for entities that describes the the attributes or properties of that entity.

 ![ERD of a book table](assets/erd-1.png)

 The left column identifies keys.
-A `PK` in this column is called a primary key and describes an attribute that uniquely identifies each record.
+A PK in this column is called a primary key and describes an attribute that uniquely identifies each record.
 Most of the time, this will be an ID field that will be automatically populated by the database.
-An `FK` in this column means that an attribute is a foreign key.
-A foreign key in one entity is a reference to another entity's primary key, and it's how relationships beteween identities are established.
-FKs are connected to PKs with lines and so-called "crow's feet".
-To read an ERD, the end of the line with the crow's feet is pronounced "many", and the line with either a single line or nothing at all is pronounced "one."
+An FK in this column means that an attribute is a foreign key, which is another entity's primary key.
+FKs are connected to PKs with lines and symbols called crow's feet.
+To read an ERD, the end of the line with the crow's feet is pronounced "many", and the line with either a single crossing line or nothing is pronounced "one."
 This says "one author can have many books, but each book only can only have one author":

 ![ERD of a book table](assets/erd-2.png)